tc39/proposal-intl-segmenter/README.md

 A: If built-in modules had come out before this gets to Stage 3, that sounds like a good option.
 However, so far the idea in TC39 has been not to block either thing on the other.
 Built-in modules still have some big questions to resolve, e.g., how/whether polyfills should interact with them.

+Q: Why is line breaking not included?

+Line breaking was provided in an earlier version of this API, but it is excluded because simply a line breaking API would be incomplete: Line breaking is typically used when laying out text, and text layout requires a larger set of APIs, e.g., determining the width of a rendered string of text.
+For this reason, we suggest continued development of a line breaking API as part of the [CSS Houdini](https://github.com/w3c/css-houdini-drafts/wiki) effort.

 Q: Why is hyphenation not included?

 A: Hyphenation is expected to have a different sort of API shape for various reasons: